zekicaneksi/Showdown---Godot-4-Online-FPS/README.md

 ### Exporting the Dedicated Server

-When exporting, in the Resources tab, set export mode to "Export as dedicated server".
-Then you can run the exported app from the command line (ie: "./showdown.x86_64")
+When exporting, in the `Resources` tab, set `export mode` to `Export as dedicated server`.
+Then you can run the exported app from the command line `(ie: ./showdown.x86_64)`

-If you get a similar error to "ERROR: Can't create" error, it is probably because the port is already in use.
+If you get a similar error to `ERROR: Can't create` error, it is probably because the port is already in use.

 You can see the processes that occupies ports with this in Linux;